tapir-test/tapir-website/_docs/extensions/Allure.md

 > mvn clean integration-test allure:serve
 ```

-Maven fires up a web server and starts the browser which renders the the Allure report.
+Maven fires up a web server and starts the browser which renders the Allure report.

 ## Jenkins